Amy Shen,

-Amy Shen is a professor at Okinawa Institute of Science and Technology Graduate University (OIST) in Japan, leading the Micro/Bio/Nanofluidics Unit since 2014.
-She was a faculty member in Mechanical Engineering at the University of Washington (USA) prior to moving to Japan.
+Amy Shen is the provost and professor at Okinawa Institute of Science and Technology Graduate University (OIST) in Japan, leading the Micro/Bio/Nanofluidics Unit.
 Amy's research is focused on microfluidics and lab-on-a-chip devices at the bio/nano-interface, with applications in biotechnology.
-She is a Fellow of the American Physical Society and the Royal Society of Chemistry.
-Amy has won numerous awards including the NSF CAREER Award and the Ralph E. Powe Junior Faculty Enhancement Award.
+She is a Fellow of the American Physical Society, the Royal Society of Chemistry, and Society of Rheology.
 Amy was also a Fulbright Scholar in 2013.
 She is an associate editor for Soft Matter and serves on the editorial advisory board for ACS Sensors, Journal of Rheology, and Physics of Fluids.

 Nanoplasmonic Platforms for COVID-19 Vaccine Development